mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

       --device=cpu \
       --scenario=Offline \
       --test_query_count=10 \
-      --rerun
+      --clean

 ```

-## Use Python virtual environment with CM and MLPerf
+### Use Python virtual environment with CM and MLPerf

 If you prefer to avoid installing all above python packages to your native Python,
 you can install multiple virtual environments using the same CM interface.